 Teamwork, in any kind of endeavor like this, is critical.
 Fusion has been very successful as a small company because there are so many people willing to pitch in to get things done, never let a ball drop or a client suffer.
 That works beautifully as a startup but when that growth kicks in, you don’t want to spread people too thin – it’s not good for them and it’s not effective.

-With our recent strategic investment, we can now have people focus on doing a part of the problem solving and not all of it, so people can get really good at their piece.
+With our recent strategic investment with Vista Equity Partners, we can now have people focus on doing a part of the problem solving and not all of it, so people can get really good at their piece.
 When you do that, you can start measuring issues and anticipating problems before they come up.
 Wayne Gretzky once said, “Skate to where the puck is going, not where it has been.”
 The new operating approaches we are putting in place allow us to be better poised to skate to where the puck is going to be and anticipate issues before they arise.
 That way our clients don’t feel growing pains.

 We see that vision of coupling all of these different disciplines into one view.
 The ultimate vision being: how do you keep your business running despite whatever could come your way?
 We are in a unique position to provide that to our clients.

 The most important part is we want to make sure that we don’t lose what makes our client relationships so special.
 With the ability to invest in growth, we can expand on other opportunities and build this greater solution without slowing down the evolution of our core initial businesses, like business continuity.
 We have the resources to execute on multiple fronts as opposed to a linear fashion, so clients get bigger benefit faster without losing the special relationships we have today.